joseluistorres/software-architecture-books/README.md

 * The Clean Architecture
 * Building Evolutionary Architectures: Support Constant Change
 * Patterns of Enterprise Application Architecture
+* The Art of Scalability: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise

 More Books recommendations